WELCOME TO OUR 2019 – 2020 TRY-OUTS PAGE

 Q: What if I have a skill that cannot be shown in this routine? (“Out Of Level” tumbling skill)

 A. Great!
-You may video the skill and bring the video with you to your final try-out.
+You will be given the opportunity to showcase additional skills outside of your routine.
+If your skill requires a pit, you may video the skill and bring the video with you to your final try-out.

 Q: Will I be placed on a team that is the level of my tryout routine?